Monthly Archive for April, 2012

 Of course, at the outset there is something truly right, to my mind, about being able to easily connect from downtown to Exposition Park and the Science and Natural History Museums, the African American Museum, and of course USC – All major Los Angeles institutions clustered together and now connected back to the newly beating heart of it all.
 From USC, I can now easily connect to the music center, LA Live, MOCA, any number of my favourite restaurants, bars, cafes, and other places I love downtown, and then float on home on the Red Line, or off to Pasadena or Boyle Heights on the Gold Line.
 This is so exciting to see come to pass.
 I’ve been dreaming of trains running along Exposition Boulevard between USC and the Museums and the Rose Garden for many years now, and it is now a reality.
 Stepping off the train today at the Expo Park/USC stop was just magical.

 I recorded some footage of my travels on it today for you and edited it all together into a ten minute film.
 You can see it in the embed below.
-Consider it an invitation to Continue reading ‘Now Arriving…!’
+Consider it an invitation to […] Click to continue reading this post

 Only Ten Hours…